samsenpaii/ChaiAurReact/reactNotes/notes.md

 <Route path='User/:userId' element={<User/>}/>
 ```

-## during a api call to be done when a pade is loaded
+## during a api call to be done when a page is to be loaded
 when we use the normal useEffect hook to call an api to get data when a page is loaded
 then it is a bit slow and not fully optimised
 so to optimise it fully we used